leynos/crate-tools/docs/lading-design.md

   uses `plumbum` to construct `cargo metadata --format-version 1`, normalising the workspace root via `lading.utils.normalise_workspace_root` before invoking the command.
-- Failures to locate the `cargo` executable, non-zero exit codes, or malformed JSON payloads raise `CargoMetadataError`.
-This keeps command execution details contained and provides a consistent error surface for higher layers.
+- Failures to locate the `cargo` executable raise `CargoExecutableNotFoundError`; non-zero exit codes raise `CargoMetadataInvocationError`; malformed JSON payloads raise `CargoMetadataParseError`.
+Each derives from `CargoMetadataError`, giving higher layers a single umbrella type while preserving detail for logging.
 - The wrapper returns the parsed JSON mapping directly.
 Later roadmap steps will build dedicated models on top of this structure without re-running the command or reparsing JSON.